lawrencexli/ImageColorization/README.md

 * `pretrain.py`: Pretrains UNet generator through supervised learning.
 * `train.py`: Train UNet DCGAN.
 * `ImageColorization.ipynb`: Evaluates the model and showcases results.
-* `saved_weights`: Saved model weights.
+* `saved_weights/`: Saved model weights.
+* `custom_image/`: Custom image dataset containing jpg images.
+Minimum number of images is 2.
+* `evaluation_plots/`: Stores plots for different evaluation metrics during training.
 * `PlotResult.ipynb`: Plot the evaluation metrics, including all generator and discriminator losses during training, and accuracy metrics such as SSIM and PSNR during evaluation.

 ### Running

 1. Download the image dataset, either from Mirflickr-25000 with link provided above or any other image dataset you like.
-(In our project we downloaded Mirflickr-25000 and extract the zip as `mirflickr25k` folder)
+In our project we downloaded Mirflickr-25000 and extract the zip as `mirflickr25k` folder.
+We used the command `wget http://press.liacs.nl/mirflickr/mirflickr25k.v3b/mirflickr25k.zip` and `unzip mirflickr25k.zip` to retrieve the data.
 2. Specify your dataset folder in `dataset.py`.
 Your dataset folder should contain all `.jpg` images.
 No subfolders!
 3. Pretrain UNet generator by running `pretrain.py`, change any hyperparameter based on your preferences.
-4. You should see that a pretrained weight file is generated under the `saved_weights` folder.
+4. You should see that a pretrained weight file is generated under the `saved_weights/` folder.
-5. Train UNet DCGAN by running `train.py` using the pretrained weight file that is generated, change any hyperparameter based on your preferences.
+5. Train UNet DCGAN by running `train.py` using the pretrained weight file that is generated in `saved_weights/`, change any hyperparameter based on your preferences.
-6. You should see that a final weight file is generated alongside with a `.pkl` file storing all evaluation metrics tracking.
+6. You should see that a final weight file is generated alongside with a `.pkl` file storing all evaluation metrics tracking in `saved_weights/`.
-7. Use `PlotResult.ipynb` to plot the evaluation metrics over epochs.
+7. Use `PlotResult.ipynb` to plot the evaluation metrics over epochs and them under `evaluation_plots/`.
+Loads the performance tracker dictionary pickle file from `saved_weights/`.
 8. Use `ImageColorization.ipynb` to visualize colored samples from your dataset and perform evaluation.
+Loads the generator UNet model with trained weights from `saved_weights/` and generate `result.png` file for colorization result.